dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 - designed to be easily used with your favorite IDE

-It makes heavy use of Eric Obermühlner's Java JSR 223 ScriptEngine [java-scriptengine](https://github.com/eobermuhlner/java-scriptengine), and is partially based on work from other openHAB contributors who created their own JSR 223 java automation bundle (many thanks to them).
+It makes heavy use of Eric Obermühlner's Java JSR 223 ScriptEngine [java-scriptengine](https://github.com/eobermuhlner/java-scriptengine), and is partially based on work from other openHAB contributors who created their own JSR 223 Java automation bundle (many thanks to them).

 # What can you do?